thuvasooriya/.phoenix/readme.md

 - siphon the whole ghostty terminal setup on macOS to be reproducible
 - using homebrew nix module to switch all opensource apps to be reproducible
 - setup universal nvchad config w/ wo/ nixvim
-- porting my starship and fish goodies to nix

 ## Looking Forward
 - balancing nix-darwin and home-manager to give maximum reusability between linux and macOS